varun-seth/quizdown-js/maths.md

 3. [x] $x=-2$
 4. [ ] No real solution.

+## Sort the following numbers in ascending order

+> An ascending order starts from the smallest values and increases till the largest.

+1. 0
+2. 1/3
+3. 2/3

 ## What is $\log_2(64)$

 > $\log_b (n) = p \implies b ^ p = n$